3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 Merdeka Square – which translates to Independence Square and locally called Dataran Merdeka – is a large, open grassy field.

-The square and many of the surrounding structures were built by the British in the late 1800s; and were used for both police training and cricket.
+The square and many of the surrounding structures were built by the British in the late 1800s and were used for both police training and cricket matches.

-On August 30, 1957, it was in Merdeka Square that the Malaysian flag was raised in independence from the British for the first time.
+On August 30, 1957, it was here that the Malaysian flag was raised in independence from the British for the first time.
+There’s a lot to unpack here, we’ll highlight a few top spots next.

-Built in the 1890s for the British government, the Sultan Abdul Samad Building is the most prominent and ornate building on the square.
+Built in the 1890s for the British government, the Sultan Abdul Samad Building is the most prominent and ornate structure on the square.

-Founded in 1884 by the British elite, the Selangor Club has a long history and become a KL institution.
-Visitors can admire the Tudor-style building from the outside, but the club is members-only.
+Founded in 1884 by the British elite, the Selangor Club has a long history and has become a KL institution.
+You can admire it from the outside, as entry is for members-only.

-Housed in an exceptional heritage building that dates to 1896, the Textile Museum features exhibits that tell the story of KL history through fabric and clothing.
-There is a fee to enter.
+Housed in an exceptional heritage building that dates to 1896, the Textile Museum features exhibits that tell the story of KL through fabric and clothing.

-Designed in the Early English Gothic style, St. Mary’s Cathedral in Kuala Lumpur dates to the late 1800s and features a grand organ.
+Designed in the Early English Gothic style, St. Mary’s Cathedral dates to the late 1800s and features a grand organ.

-Top Tip: Check out this Free Walking Tour of Merdeka Heritage.
+Local Tip: Check out more of the area with this Free Walking Tour of Merdeka.

 Jamek Mosque